THE MYSTICAL WORLD OF LOLA MONTES SCHNABEL: ART AS FREEDOM OF IMAGINATION, MEDITATION AND CONNECTION

 Images strung together to music by composers other artists I admire.
 That contain a flow.

 That contact other worlds.
 So you could say that I’m trying to draw what we can’t see all the time in what ever medium I choose.

-If I paint someone, for example, it will resemble the .
+If I paint someone, it will resemble them.
 But what I really want to capture is your essence.

-I can see things in a person when I really stare at someone, for example what happened to him or her in their past and it’s as if I’m working that out on the paper.
+I can see things in a person when I really stare at someone, such as what happened to him or her in their past and it’s as if I’m working that out on the paper.
 Yet, I’m their subject too, so it’s something very intimate.

 It’s not technical in any way.
 I mean, it ends up mirroring the person because I feel what’s going on inside of them.